rleaoinfo/NYT_news/README.md

 ### Installation

 1. Create an account at [https://developer.nytimes.com](https://developer.nytimes.com)
-2. After login click on your email and the apps option and create your key
+2. After login click on your email and the apps option then create your key
 3. Authorize Top Stories API at [https://developer.nytimes.com/docs/top-stories-product/1/overview](https://developer.nytimes.com/docs/top-stories-product/1/overview)
 4. Clone the repo
    ```sh